-- I washed the walls.
-I wanted all traces of cooking grease off, so the paint would adhere.
+- Wash the walls.
+Get all traces of cooking grease off so the paint adheres.

-- Small nail holes and cracks were filled in with wall putty and sanded smooth when dry.
+- Fill small nail holes and cracks with wall putty and sand smooth when dry.

-- I wanted the back splash to end where my cabinets ended.
-I used a level to mark the wall and put a vertical tape there.
+- Using painter's tape, tape across the top of the counters and any place the backsplash meets cabinets.
+(I wanted the backsplash to end where my cabinets ended, so I used a level to mark the wall and put a vertical tape there.)

 Background Paint Goes On First

-Using painters tape, I taped the stencil on all four corners,to keep is from shifting on the wall.
+- Using painter's tape, I taped the stencil on all four corners, to keep it from shifting on the wall.
 It is important that your base coat is absolutely dry before you do this or the tape will lift off the background paint.

-Paint was applied using enough pressure to get the design on the wall, but not so much that it seeped under the pattern.
+- I applied paint, using enough pressure to get the design on the wall, but not so much that it seeped under the pattern.

-Carefully, I removed the stencil, pulling it straight out and off the wall without smearing the paint.
+- I removed the stencil carefully, pulling it straight out and off the wall without smearing the paint.